PerciValXIII/chat-room/README.md

 * Once server starts open 2 or more terminals and cd in to the client directory in each of them
 * "npm start" to serve the local development server
 * have fun using the chat app

+# Refer the report for a thorough overview of the project